 The fees cover all of American Friends’ expert project management, legal fees in the US and Canada, and gift administration.
 The land or easement donor is responsible for her own legal fees and accounting costs in the US and Canada.
 As required by the Internal Revenue Service, the donor must contract and pay for the appraisal.
 American Friends’ involvement normally reduces those expenses because we can share our experience from similar transactions.

-Transaction fees are payable to American Friends in four installments, as the transaction progresses through the three phases of the donation.
+Transaction fees are payable to American Friends of Canadian Conservation in four installments, as the transaction progresses through the three phases of the donation.
 Refer to the Land Donation Process Summary for more information.
 The donor, the partnering Canadian land conservation organization or another party may pay the fees associated with a transaction.